 Intelligence Agency (CIA) had penetrated senior management levels of Petro‑Canada

-said that he had relied upon a confidential source of information and had
+he had relied upon a confidential source of information and had availed himself

-availed himself of parliamentary immunity to accuse the Petro‑Canada
+of parliamentary immunity to accuse the Petro‑Canada employees of spying

-employees of spying for the CIA.
-He then went on to state: “While the tradition
+for the CIA.
+He then went on to state: “While the tradition of

-of parliamentary immunity is a long and important one, in retrospect I regret
+parliamentary immunity is a long and important one, in retrospect I regret that

-that I used my immunity to name these individuals.
-I have written to both men
+I used my immunity to name these individuals.
+I have written to both men to

 Committee.
 As well, Mr. Speaker, I wish at this time to issue a complete and